Saturday, September 13, 2025

 For soft herbs like chives and garlic chives, I cut around the outside.
 You can either then dry or freeze your cuttings.
 Soft herbs don't retain as much of their flavor when dried.

 For rosemary, you can trim the bush into a more pleasing shape or just take the outer third of growth.
-I have not been successful in finding a rosemary that survives outside in my Zone 6 region.
-By winter, I will harvest all the limbs so I don't waste any of that great flavor.
+I have not been successful in finding a rosemary that survives outside in my Zone 7 region.
+My rosemary plants survive the winter but when we have our normal warm up in January or February followed by another deep freeze, it kills the plant.
+So in late fall/early winter, I will harvest all the limbs so I don't waste any of that great flavor.
 Rosemary is perfect with lamb, on potatoes, or on cheese bread.

 Thyme